kitconcept/volto-light-theme/docs/contributing.md

+---
+myst:
+  html_meta:
+    "description": "How to contribute to Volto Light Theme" "property=og:description": "How to contribute to Volto Light Theme" "property=og:title": "Contributing"
+    "keywords": "Volto Light Theme, Contributing, Makefile, make, lint, format, i18n, tests, unit, Cypress, acceptance"
+---

 # Contributing

-The development of this add-on is done in isolation using a new approach using pnpm workspaces and latest `mrs-developer` and other Volto core improvements.
+This add-on is developed in isolation, using a new approach with pnpm workspaces, the latest `mrs-developer`, and other Volto core improvements.
-For this reason, it only works with pnpm and Volto 18 (currently in alpha) but it does not mean that the add-on will only work in 18.
+For this reason, it only works with pnpm and Volto 18, but it does not mean that the add-on will only work in 18.

-## Development requisites
+## Development requirements

 -   Volto 18
 -   pnpm as package manager

 ## Make convenience commands